 What is a legal translation?

-Legal translation consists of translating, from English to Chinese, for example, legal-administrative texts, whether public, that is, documents issued by a public body, or private, issued to legally regulate agreements between companies and individuals.
+Legal translation consists of translating, for example, legal-administrative texts, whether public or not, that is, documents issued by a public body, or private, issued to legally regulate agreements between companies and individuals.

 Those documents that, in addition, generate legal effects, that is, official documents, will require a sworn or certified translation.
 This type of translation should be done by a sworn translator appointed by the Ministry of Foreign Affairs.
 The sworn translators, after passing the demanding exams that are periodically summoned and having received their appointment, are the only translators authorized to attest their translations before the authorities through their signature and seal.